 Level 1 Avy Course – AIARE Avalanche Education

 This accredited American Institute for Avalanche Research and Education (AIARE) AIARE Avalanche Level 1 course provides an introduction to essential decision-making skills for avalanche hazard management.
 For any outdoor enthusiast, traveling safely in a winter environment is paramount.
 All courses fill up, so register early! *Dates with asterisk occur mid-week; all other dates are weekends.

 Please Book class 1 person at a time.
 For multiple people, add 1 new class to the cart for each person before checking out.

 AIARE Level 1 Course – Colorado Wilderness Rides & Guides: Upon completing this course, students should be able to plan and prepare for travel in avalanche terrain, recognize avalanche terrain, describe a framework for making decisions in avalanche terrain, and apply effective companion rescue techniques.
 During this Level 1 Avalanche course taught by AIARE-certified instructors, each student will experience:

-- 2 full days(16 hours) in the backcountry of Roosevelt National Forest and/or Rocky Mountain National Park traveling in avalanche terrain with highly trained AIARE guides practicing safe travel techniques and good group decision-making practices.
-Field locations will be dictated by conditions and confirmed week of course.
+- 2 full days(16 hours) in the backcountry of Rocky Mountain National Park traveling in avalanche terrain with highly trained AIARE guides practicing safe travel techniques and good group decision-making practices.
+Field locations will be dictated by conditions and the confirmed week of the course.

 - 1 evening (4 hours) of classroom review and discussion led by our experienced AIARE avalanche educators.